 GASB Statement No. 84 - In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
 This standard's primary objective is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 The statement is effective for periods beginning after December 15, 2020.
-The District has not yet determined the impact on the financial statements.
+The District has implemented GASB Statement No. 84 as of June 30, 2021.